-A payment is subject to Chapter 3 withholding if it is from sources within the United States, and it is fixed or determinable annual or periodical (FDAP) income.
+A payment is subject to chapter 3 withholding if it is from sources within the United States, and it is fixed or determinable annual or periodical (FDAP) income.
 Generally, excluding gains but including certain gains from the disposal of timber, coal, and iron ore, or from the sale or exchange of patents, copyrights, and similar intangible property.

-In addition, a payment is subject to Chapter 3 withholding if withholding is specifically required, even though it may not constitute U.S. source income or FDAP income.
-For example, corporate distributions may be subject to Chapter 3 withholding even though a part of the distribution may be a return of capital or capital gain that is not FDAP income.
+In addition, a payment is subject to chapter 3 withholding if withholding is specifically required, even though it may not constitute U.S. source income or FDAP income.
+For example, corporate distributions may be subject to chapter 3 withholding even though a part of the distribution may be a return of capital or capital gain that is not FDAP income.

-Amounts not subject to Chapter 3 withholding.
-The following amounts are not subject to Chapter 3 withholding.
+Amounts not subject to chapter 3 withholding.
+The following amounts are not subject to chapter 3 withholding.

 - Portfolio interest paid on obligations that meet certain requirements.
-See Interest, later - Bank deposit interest that is not effectively connected with the conduct of a U.S. trade or business.
+See Interest, later. - Bank deposit interest that is not effectively connected with the conduct of a U.S. trade or business.
 See Interest, later. - Original issue discount on certain shortterm obligations.
 See Original issue dis- count, later. - Nonbusiness gambling income of a nonresident alien playing blackjack, baccarat, craps, roulette, or big-6 wheel in the United States.
 See Gambling winnings, later. - Amounts paid as part of the purchase price of an obligation sold between interest payment dates.
 See Interest, later. - Original issue discount paid on the sale of an obligation other than a redemption.
-See Original issue discount, later. - Insurance premiums paid on a contract issued by a foreign insurer. - U.S. source transportation income subject to a 4 percent tax on gross income.
+See Original issue discount, later. - Insurance premiums paid on a contract issued by a foreign insurer subject to the excise tax under section 4371 of the Internal Revenue Code. - U.S. source transportation income subject to a 4 percent tax on gross income.